 The Verified Carbon Standard is based in Washington DC and manages standards and frameworks for a range of international environmental and sustainable development projects.
 Projects are issued Verified Carbon Units (VCUs) which represents a certain reduction or removal of CO2 from a project.
-VCUs are characterised by a number of quality assurance principles which are confirmed through the project validation and verification process and are issued to projects including the avoidance of deforestation and hydro-electric projects.
+VCUs are characterised by a number of quality assurance principles which are confirmed through the project process and are issued to projects including the avoidance of deforestation and hydro-electric projects.
 VCUs can then be sold to companies who wish to offset their own emissions which in-turn fosters financing to clean, innovative businesses and technologies.

 (a) Biodiverse Reforestation Carbon Offsets